--> Skip to Main Content

 Rohrbach Library

-The "heart" of the academic side of Kutztown, the library is to this day a popular place for students to gather, relax, and study.
-The first floor houses the Main Collection and reference collections.
-The second floor has a computer lab for all students to use, the Vision Enhancement Center, and the Periodicals/Interlibrary Loan Office.
-The ground floor hosts the Curriculum Materials Center, the Learning Technologies Center, and the Academic Enrichment Office.
+In January of 1997, Rohrbach Library was renovated where an addition of 53,205 square feet was added as well as new offices, locations, carpeting, and expanded seating and study areas.
+This expansion project totaled $8,800,000 and was completed in July of 1998.
+The dedication ceremony took place September 19, 1998.
+Today, Rohrbach Library is a popular place for students to gather, relax, and study.
+The first floor houses the Main and Reference Collections, the reference and circulation desks, and the Writing Center.
+The second floor has a computer lab, the Vision Enhancement Center, the Periodicals/Interlibrary Loan Office, and the Periodicals Collection which includes resources of many different formats from microfilm to magazines.
+The ground floor hosts the Curriculum Materials Center, STEAMWorks Makerspace, the Academic Enrichment Office, Center for Student Success and Academic Excellence, and Tutoring Services.
 In addition to these centers, the Library Science and Instructional Technology Department have its offices on the ground floor.

 Schaeffer Auditorium